alfonso-torres/eng84_2tier_architecture_AWS/README.md

 - They have inbound and outbound traffic rules defined.
 - Security groups are stateful, if you allowed inbound rule that will automatically be allowed outbound.

+We will create the following security groups:

+For the __app__:

+- Inbound rules:

+1. Allow port 80 to all (Internet communication).
+2. Allow port 22 for ssh.

+- Outbound rules:

+1. Allow All traffic for the reason that we defined what we want to get from outside world before.

+For the __db__:

+- Inbound rules:

+1. Allow All traffic.
+But in source select the security group of the app.
+We only want to get traffic from the app.
+2. Allow port 22 for ssh.

+- Outbound rules:

+1. Allow All traffic for the reason that we defined what we want to get from outside world before.

 __What are the Ephemeral ports:__

 - They are shortly lived ports, they are automatically allocated based on the demand.
 - Allow outbound responses to client on the internet.
 - The range from 1024-65535.

+__Task:__

 Now, we are going to carry out the creation of our VPC, with its respective subnets.
 We are going to go step by step configuring everything correctly.
 We will use the two instances that we have created earlier.
 Finally we will create our NACL to add a layer more security to our network.